Swallow666/Single-Cycle-Mips-Processor/README.md

-# Building a single cycle CPU by VHDL
+# Builded a single cycle CPU by VHDL
-more vhdl on computer architecture&amp; design
+On 316 computer architecture&amp; design